Back to resources

 Acquire with entitlement path

-• Ignoring ETJ or annexation in Greer, Mauldin, or Simpsonville areas.
+• Ignoring ETJ or annexation near Greer, Mauldin, or Simpsonville

 Resproland’s leadership team brings 70+ years of combined land development experience across the Upstate, with entitled and horizontal work in communities including Douglas Townes and Alston Chase, plus active corridors such as Woodruff Basin.